Create your first Java-based simulation

 Watch the Simulation deploy automatically and generate real-time reports.

-(optional) Run the Simulation locally for debugging
+Run the Simulation locally for debugging Optional

 The open-source version of Gatling allows you to run simulations locally, generating load from your computer.
 Running a new or modified simulation locally is often useful to ensure it works before launching it on Gatling Enterprise Cloud.
-Using the bundle, you can launch your test with the following command in the project root directory:
+Using the Java SDK, you can launch your test with the following command in the project root directory:

 ./mvnw gatling:test